webix-hub/docs/data/api/ui.datatable_eachcolumn.md

 @descr:

 - The loop variable **i** is the column id;
-- The order of iteration is the current columns order;
+- The order of iteration is the current columns order.
-- If some columns have been hidden by api/ui.datatable_hideColumn.md method, they are not included into a loop.